titoBouzout/dom-flair/readme.md

 ```

-Your custom function will receive two arguments.
+The custom function will receive two arguments.
 It should return a string with css properties, NOT classes.

 The arguments: